 By William H. McNitt

-Several of the Warner brothers of Pittsford, Vermont served in the War of 1812, as did some of the men who married their sisters.
-Two were key players in the move of the three families from Vermont to New York to Michigan - Joseph Bullen and Edward Wheeler.
+Several of the Warner brothers of Pittsford, Vermont served in the War of 1812, as did the spouses of some of their sisters.
+Two of these brothers-in-law were key players in the move of the three families from Vermont to New York to Michigan - Joseph Bullen and Edward Wheeler.
 Both were in their twenties in age and neither was married at the time of the war.

 He enlisted on April 24, 1813 for one year in Captain Simeon Wright's Company of the U.S. Infantry 30th Regiment.
 This regiment was raised entirely in Vermont.
 After the war, he married Abigail Warner.